 American Airlines has been working hard to refresh their entire fleet and their newest wide body planes, the 777-300ER took to the skies last spring with American’s new Livery.
-The new plane featured an entire cabin refresh and includes threes dedicated cabin: First class suites has true lay flat seats with all aisle access business class cabin, while economy class cabin is split into two sections, with three rows of main cabin extra and 2 dozen or so rows of standard economy.
+The newer plane featured an entire cabin refresh and includes threes dedicated cabin: First class suites has true lay flat seats with all aisle access business class cabin, while economy class cabin is split into two sections, with three rows of AA main cabin extra and 2 dozen or so rows of standard economy.
 The new plane offers all the bells and whistles and is a HUGE upgrade to the older 777-200ers and 767 that American uses on long haul routes.

 American Airlines Main Cabin Extra Boarding